Whatever you manufacture, protect your business with manufacturer insurance.

 You can purchase ocean marine insurance for your products while your shipments of goods are in transit, whether it's by truck, rail, air, ship, or boat, and until they reach their final destination.

-You should also look for errors & omissions coverage.
+You should also look for errors and omissions liability coverage.
 This goes beyond the usual business insurance that protects you against claims of property damage and injury caused by your products.
 It adds coverage for claims of financial losses.
-For example, if your customers say their business was hurt by a fault in your product.
+For example, if your customers say their business was hurt by a fault in your product, your coverage may help protect you from that claim.

 Manufacturer Insurance Quote Request